smartprocure/obj-walker/README.md

 ```

 Map over the leaves of an object with a fn.
 By default, nodes will be excluded
-by returning undefined.
+by returning `undefined`.
 Undefined array values will not be excluded.
 To customize
-pass a fn for options.shouldSkip.
+pass a fn for `options.shouldSkip`.

 ```typescript
 import { mapLeaves } from 'obj-walker'